Jeanny (song): Boycott

+copies and the album Falco 3 350,000, while copies of the video were reportedly changing hands on the black market for more than $40.

-There were also demands to prohibit the song in West Germany, but officials denied the application in April 1986.
+There were demands to prohibit the song in West Germany, but officials denied the application in April 1986.
 This angered news presenter Dieter Kronzucker, who presented the daily news magazine heute-journal for the West German public TV station ZDF.
 Following this, further radio stations followed the boycott.
 In the German federal state of Hesse, the song was aired accompanied by a warning.
 In the popular music show Formel Eins cutscenes were aired, but only whilst the song was at the top of the charts.